The George Sharswood Fellowship

 Three references, minimum (at least one must be an academic reference)

 (For each reference, please give name, title, mailing address, email address and telephone number.)

 Letters of recommendation from references are not required.

 Sharswood Fellow applicants must have earned a law degree or PhD or equivalent in a related field and should not yet have held a full-time tenure track legal academic appointment.
 The Sharswood Fellows Program provides excellent opportunities for predoctoral research for candidates who have completed a JD or for postdoctoral research.
-One of the Fellowships every two years is designated for Penn Law graduates.
+One of the Fellowships every two years is designated for University of Pennsylvania Carey Law School graduates.

 About George Sharswood

 George Sharswood was born in Philadelphia on July 7, 1810 and died on May 28, 1883.
 He graduated with honors from the University of Pennsylvania in 1828.
 On September 5, 1831 he was admitted to the bar of the Commonwealth of Pennsylvania.
 He was later nominated to a position on the Supreme Court of Pennsylvania, where he served from 1868 until his retirement in 1882.
 He served as chief justice on that court, beginning on January 6, 1879.

 Sharswood was appointed professor of law at the University of Pennsylvania in 1850 and served for eighteen years.
 He reorganized the law school at Penn, and served as dean beginning in 1852-the year of the establishment of the American Law Register, predecessor publication to the University of Pennsylvania Law Review.